Journey to the Tsaatan Reindeer Herders

 Most commercial tours only offer trips to the Gobi Desert, and not the less-explored lands of Northern Mongolia.
 Without close local contacts, it’s also impossible to meet the Tsaatan reindeer herders who live here, since nomads constantly move through the massive plains.

-With the local expertise of Beyond Expeditions, we’ll get to try everything that Northern Mongolia has to offer, especially off-the-beaten-path experiences that most tourists don’t have access to.
+With the local expertise of our travel partner, we’ll get to try everything that Northern Mongolia has to offer, especially off-the-beaten-path experiences that most tourists don’t have access to.

 What’s more, our Travel Intern Content Experts will be on the ground as your personal photographers.
 We’ll be producing a trip video and edited photos for you to remember all the epic moments.
 Also, aspiring photographers can attend our pre-trip photography workshop specially for trip participants, and we’ll guide you in taking and editing photos during the trip itself!